 Regrettably, if you are unable to transfer independently from your bed into your wheelchair then we cannot offer you a room on campus unless you have someone on hand to provide this support for you, e.g. a carer.
 This is because we cannot guarantee your safe evacuation in the event of a fire or similar emergency as we cannot guarantee staff availability on a 24/7 basis.
 As outlined previously, we currently have a total of six carer’s rooms available.

-To speak to someone about any of these issues, please contact the Disability and Dyslexia Service on 020 7882 2756 or via email.
+To speak to someone about any of these issues, please contact the Disability and Dyslexia Service on 020 7882 2756 or email DDS.

 Each disabled student who indicates that they have a mobility impairment, visual impairment and/or a hearing impairment will be sent a Personal Emergency Evacuation Plan questionnaire [DOC 207KB] in advance of them arriving on campus.
 Unless this is completed prior to the student’s arrival, the university cannot hand over the keys to the room the student has been allocated.

-Hatton and Chapman House have their wheelchair accessible rooms on the ground floor, but there is no ground floor wheelchair accessible accommodation in Feilden House.
+Chapman House has wheelchair accessible rooms on the ground floor, but there is no ground floor wheelchair accessible accommodation in Feilden House.

 Although assessment is made on a case-by-case basis, it is likely that you would be recommended accommodation for one academic year only.
+Recommendations are made for term-time accommdation only.
 During the remainder of your studies our Housing Services team would be pleased to assist you in finding appropriate local, private accommodation.
 Please see Housing Services website for more information.